nrwtaylor/stack-agent-thing/BUILD.md

 ```
 <!--[/sourcecode]-->

-So it cannot find a library named libcloog-ppl.
+So it cannot find a library named `libcloog-ppl`.
 Let’s fix this problem by

 <!--[sourcecode language=”shell”]-->
 ```shell